-An interdepartmental major (IDM) is a combination of credits from two Trinity College departments or programs that each offer a major.
-This option give you a lot of flexibility in crafting your educational experience--allowing you to integrate the disciplines of two different fields.
+An interdepartmental major (IDM) is a single major designed using courses from two Trinity College departments or programs that each offer a major.
+This option give you significant flexibility in crafting your educational experience, allowing you to integrate the disciplines of two different fields.
+Please note, though, that this is not designed to allow students to complete half of two majors - an IDM should be a unified interdisciplinary program of study.

 The Inner Workings of an Interdepartmental Major